OVI & DUI ATTORNEY IN CIRCLEVILLE, OHIO

 What is an OVI/DUI?

-Ohio prohibits operation of vehicles if a person is under the influence of alcohol or drugs or has specific concentrations of alcohol or some drugs in their blood, breath, or urine.
-The evidence offered to prove this can include: an officer’s observations of your actual driving; interaction and conversations with you, performance on field sobriety testing and results of breath or chemical testing.
+Ohio prohibits the operation of vehicles if a person is under the influence of alcohol or drugs, or has specific concentrations of alcohol or drugs in their blood, breath, or urine.
+The evidence offered to prove this can include: an officer’s observations of your actual driving; interaction and conversations with you, performance on field sobriety testing, and results of breath or chemical testing.
 If you’ve been arrested for a DUI or an OVI, it’s extremely important to speak with a DUI defense lawyer as soon as possible.

 What is an ALS Suspension?

-Though you might not realize it, when you were granted a driver’s license you consented to submit to chemical or breath testing when an officer has probable cause to believe you were operating a vehicle under the influence of alcohol or drugs.
+Though you might not realize it, when you were granted a driver’s license you consented to submit to a chemical or breath test when an officer has probable cause to believe you were operating a vehicle under the influence.
 Determining if an officer had probable cause requires a more in-depth discussion in person, but once an officer believes he or she has it – you will be asked to submit to that test.

 Refusing the test or testing “over the limit” will trigger an automatic suspension of your driver’s license.
 Frequently, this suspension is in place hours after your vehicle was stopped.
 Dealing with an inability to drive after being charged with an OVI is often one of the biggest problems my client’s face.
 There are limited ways a DUI and OVI defense lawyer can address an ALS suspension which may apply to your individual circumstances.

 What will happen if I am convicted?

 The penalties for OVI can be severe, but an experienced OVI defense attorney can spot issues in your case that might make them avoidable.
 When a person is convicted of an OVI, a court is required to impose certain penalties.
-Those penalties include a mandatory jail sentence, a mandatory fine, and mandatory license suspension for a minimum of one year.
-Often, those penalties will include court ordered assessments and treatment for alcohol or drug abuse, a term of probation and the possibility restricted license plates or special devices installed on your vehicle.
-Further, OVI is a moving violation which will incur six points on your driving record.
-Those points could trigger additional problems with your ability to drive in certain circumstances if you don’t take proactive steps with the Bureau of Motor Vehicles first.
+Those penalties include a mandatory jail sentence, fines, and license suspension for a minimum of one year.
+Additionally, those penalties may also include court-ordered assessments and treatment for alcohol or drug abuse, probation, and the possibility of restricted license plates or special devices installed on your vehicle.
+Further, OVI is a moving violation that will incur six points on your driving record, potentially causing even more trouble.

 Can I get driving privileges?

 Even with an OVI and DUI defense attorney, an OVI case can take months to work its way through court.
 Being able to drive while the charge is pending is critical for most people.
-Different courts take different approaches to granting driving privileges.
-Some will readily grant unlimited privileges under certain conditions.
-Other courts will necessarily be stricter about when, where, and under what conditions you can drive.
+Different courts take different approaches to grant driving privileges.
+Some will readily grant unlimited privileges under certain conditions, while other courts will necessarily be stricter about the conditions under which you can drive.
 Obtaining privileges to drive also depends upon your driving status relative to an ALS or other unrelated suspensions.
 As an OVI and DUI defense lawyer, I have successfully navigated through many courts’ preferences to obtain driving privileges as soon as practicable for most clients.

-I have represented countless people charged with OVI throughout courts in central Ohio.
+I have represented countless people charged with OVI infractions throughout courts in Circleville and central Ohio.
 Those cases have ranged from simple first-time offenders to people facing years in prison for fifth or sixth convictions.
-If you’ve been charged with an OVI infraction, I’m confident I can help you understand what options you have if you are willing to take the time to schedule a free consultation at my office in Circleville.
+If you’ve been charged with an OVI infraction, I’m confident I can help.
+Contact The O’Leary Law Office today to learn more about your options today.

 Call O’Leary Law at 740.474.4411